passlab/DCFG/pinplay-driver.md

 Pin tools switches

+-IPD_Dir  [default ./cd]
+	immediate postdominator info's directory
+-TARGET_DIR  [default ./TARGET/]
+	target directory
+-break_on_slice  [default -1]
+	Automatically set breakpoints on all statements in slice id N previously generated
+-cd_file  [default controlD]
+	a file containing the dynamic control dependence infomation -disable_control_dependence  [default 0]
+	Disable control dependencies
--gdb:cmd_file  [default ]
+-forward_slice_limit  [default -1]
+	Limit the number of trace blocks sliced -func_base_name  [default function]
+	when the function name is too long to be the ipd file name, we change the long function name to shorter name, this is the base function name -func_name_map  [default func_name_map.ii]
+	when the function name is too long to be the ipd file name, we change the function name to a shorter one, and we record this mapping here -gdb:cmd_file  [default ]
 	File where 'target remote' command will be output so a script can monitor it and invoke GDB.